 Step 2 – Install FFmpeg on Fedora

-Now, your Fedora system is ready for FFmpeg installation.
-Use DNF package manager to begin the installation process of FFmpeg with FFmpeg-devel package on Fedora system.
+Now, your Fedora system is ready for the FFmpeg installation.
+Use the DNF package manager to begin the installation process of FFmpeg with the FFmpeg-devel package on the Fedora system.

 sudo dnf install ffmpeg ffmpeg-devel

 Step 3 – Find FFmpeg Version

 After successfully installed FFmpeg packages on Fedora.
 Now use the following command to check the version installed on the system.